 Beauty should not be defined simply by a toned stomach and a thigh gap (whilst this too is beautiful).
 Nor should it be defined by prominent cheekbones, collarbones and long legs that go all the way up.
-Cliche though it may sound, beauty really is only skin deep, and you learn this as you mature.
-Beauty is solely down to acceptance; it’s about having the courage to be kind to other people, and accept yourself cellulite, three chins and all.
+Cliche though it may sound, beauty really is only skin deep, and you learn this as you age.
+Beauty is about far more than how you look on the outside; it’s about having the courage to be kind to other people, and accept yourself cellulite, three chins and all.
 Because, let’s face it; we are only human.
 Some women are born with a slender, lean frame.
 For other women, achieving such a physique is simply unrealistic.
 We are all born unique, individual and beautiful in our own way.
 But we are beautiful.
 Imagine for a second how boring the world would be if everybody looked the same.

 On the topic of so-called ‘plus-size’ models, I am completely bewildered by Robyn Lawley.
 She has the most gorgeous curves, enviable toned tum, peachy bum and a set of boobs to die for.
 She is absolutely beautiful.
 Why do we feel the need to call her plus-sized?
 Can we not just call her a beautiful woman who models for a living, and be done with it?